aflin/rampart/docs/source/sql3.rst

 A word need not be “known” by Metamorph for it to be processed.
 The fact of a word having associations stored in the Thesaurus makes abstraction of concept possible, but is not required to match word forms.
 Such word stemming knowledge is inherent.
-And, any string of characters can be matched exactly as entered.
+Further, any string of characters can be matched exactly as entered.

-You can edit the special word lists Metamorph uses to process English if you wish.
+The special word lists Metamorph uses to process English can be edited.
 As it may not be immediately apparent to what degree these word lists may affect general searching, it is cautioned that such editing be used sparingly and with the wisdom of experience.
 Even so, what Metamorph deems to be Noise, Prefixes, and Suffixes is all under user control.

-See the Metamorph portion of this manual for a complete explanation of all these terms and other background information.
+See the :ref:`mm1:Metamorph: The Program Inside the Program` section for a complete explanation of all these terms and other background information.

 Constructing a Metamorph Query